Collaborate with us

 - Knowledge Transfer Partnerships

-- Helping to get your device NHS ready www.cheata.co.uk
+- Helping to get your device NHS ready with CHEATA

 We support inter-disciplinary collaborations between academics.